-Provision Effective date Summary of provision Whom it affects Notable considerations for plan sponsors Early distribution exemption for private- sector firefighters December 29, 2022 Private-sector firefighters who take a distribution upon separation from service after age 50 will not be subject to the early distribution penalty of 10%.
-Governmental 457(b) No further updates at this time.
+Provision Effective date Summary of provision Whom it affects Notable considerations for plan sponsors Early distribution exemption for private-sector firefighters December 29, 2022 Private-sector firefighters who take a distribution upon separation from service after age 50 will not be subject to the early distribution penalty of 10%.
+Governmental 457(b) Vanguard has implemented this provision.
+No further updates at this time.
 RMD age increase from 72 to 73 January 1, 2023 The age at which participants must start taking RMDs increased from 72 to 73.
 The age will increase from 73 to 75 in 2033.
 401(k), 403(b), governmental 457(b), non- governmental 457(b), 401(a), money purchase, defined benefit Vanguard has updated our participant experience, processes, and systems to support this provision.
 Reduce excise tax for RMDs January 1, 2023 SECURE 2.0 reduces the excise tax on the failure to take RMDs from 50% to 25%, and to 10% if the late distribution is corrected in a timely manner, effective for RMDs missed in calendar years beginning on or after January 1, 2023.
 401(k), 403(b), governmental 457(b), non- governmental 457(b), 401(a), money purchase, defined benefit Participants with missed RMDs may wish to consult a tax advisor.
 Tribal Government Domestic Relations Order January 1, 2023 Tribal courts are now included in the list of courts authorized under federal law to issue qualified domestic relations orders (QDROs).
-401(k), 403(b), governmental 457(b), 401(a), money purchase No further updates at this time.
-Qualified birth and adoption distribution (QBAD) January 1, 2023 SECURE 2.0 clarifies that the repayment period for qualified birth and adoption distributions is three years from the date of the original distribution.
-401(k), 403(b), governmental 457(b), 401(a) This is further clarification for a provision that was originally added for SECURE 1.0.
-Safe Harbor for Correcting Elective Deferral Failures January 1, 2024 Allows employers to correct reasonable auto- enrollment and auto-escalation errors within 91⁄2 months after the end of the year in which the error occurred, without making up missed deferrals.
+401(k), 403(b), governmental 457(b), 401(a), money purchase Vanguard has implemented this provision.
+No further updates at this time.
+Qualified birth and adoption distribution (QBAD) January 1, 2023 Originally enacted by SECURE Act, SECURE 2.0 clarifies that the repayment period for QBADs is three years from the date of the original distribution.
+401(k), 403(b), governmental 457(b), 401(a) SECURE 2.0 clarifies that if a plan offers the optional QBAD provision, any repayments are required to occur within three years.
+Safe Harbor for Correcting Elective Deferral Failures January 1, 2024 Allows employers to correct reasonable automatic enrollment and automatic escalation errors within 91⁄2 months after the end of the year in which the error occurred, without making up missed deferrals.
 401(k), 403(b), 457(b) Vanguard has implemented this provision.
 No further updates at this time.